 What qualifications and background do the teachers have?

-As in any industry, competitive salaries and benefits will attract a higher calibre of employee — in this case, experienced and highly qualified educators from the international teaching world.
+As in any industry, competitive salaries and benefits will attract a higher calibre of employee — in this case, experienced and highly qualified educators from the international teaching world, who are hired at international recruitment fairs.
 This is particularly relevant in Cambodia, where some schools offer an international curriculum but do not prioritise investment in their faculty.

 A good school will seek experienced teachers that have robust qualifications in education and any specialist fields.
 Professional development, including opportunities to keep pace with curriculum improvements, is an important part of supporting and retaining a school’s best asset — your child’s teachers.